 The term “dead” does not typically refer to a corpse.
 It often means “cut off” or “separated from.”
 When Paul says to be “dead to sin” (Rom 6:11), he means to be “cut off” or “separated” from sin.
 An individual can also be considered “dead” in terms of his or her relationship to God.
 We see this said of a woman who although physically alive is “dead” because she puts no hope in God (1 Tim 5:6.)
 In the parable of the Rich Man (Luke 16), both the poor beggar Lazarus (not the same Lazarus that Jesus revived) and the rich man die and are buried (Luke 16:22).
 While their physical remains laid in the Earth, Lazarus was escorted by angels to “Abraham’s side,” i.e., Paradise, and the rich man went to Hades where he remained conscious and aware even though he no longer occupied a physical body.
 In Hades, the rich man is separated from Heaven “by a great chasm” (Luke 16:26) and is among “the dead” (Luke 16:30,31.)
 The “dead know nothing” (Eccl 9:5) not because they are cut off from consciousness or awareness but because they are divorced from God (sometimes called “the Living.”)

 Jesus did not leave the tomb on the third day because he was never in it.
 Once he died on the cross, he exited the physical body as a spirit (“he gave up the ghost.”)
 The physical body was no longer of any use.
 Clues as to what happened next are found in parts of the NT.
 His visit to “the spirits in prison” after his death on the cross (1 Peter 3:18,19) could not have been accomplished in his physical body, which continued to be seen on Earth at that time (John 19:37,38).
+These spirits were "the dead" to whom "the good news" was proclaimed (1 Pet 4:6).
 Paul had referenced this as “descending first into the lower parts of the Earth (i.e., Hades)” and then “ascending” from there (Eph 4:9.)
 Such an ascent was performed by Christ as a spirit, and in this sense Christ “rose from the dead,” that is, “rose from among those spirits separated from God.”

-Christ’s status as “first born from the dead” refers to Christ “the spirit” (not the human being) who was the first spirit from among the spiritually dead in Hades to ascend from there with the purpose of encouraging the dead in Hades to follow his example.
+Christ’s status as “first born from the dead” refers to Christ “the spirit” (not the human being) who was the first spirit from among the spiritually dead in Hades to ascend from there with the purpose of encouraging the dead in Hades to follow his example (1 Pet 4:6.)
 He “conquered Death” (1 Cor 15:55) not by reviving his physical dead body in the tomb but by vanquishing the hostile dead in Hades (Col 2:13-15) and overcoming their power by ascending from there: “Since the children have flesh and blood, he too shared in their humanity so that by his death [on the cross] he might break the power of him who holds the power of death [separation from God]—that is, the devil” (Heb 2:14.)
 The devil is the key figure who brings about “death” or separation from God.
+From a logical point of view, this verse may be charged with the fallacy "equivocation" or "using the same word in the same sentence in two different senses," in this case the word "death."
+But words can have a wide semantic range according to the context in which they are used, and that is what is occurring in Heb 2:14.

-With this in mind, we can discern at least two meanings of “resurrection of the dead” in the NT: 1) Christ’s resurrection “from among the dead” (Eph 4:9, 1 Peter 3:18,19); and 2) those who give their allegiance to Christ and God are thus raised from the dead.
+With this in mind, we can discern at least two meanings of “resurrection of the dead” in the NT: 1) Christ’s resurrection “from among the dead” (Eph 4:9, 1 Pet 3:18,19; 4:6); and 2) those who give their allegiance to Christ and God are thus raised from the dead.

 Some early Christians (e.g., Origen) taught that the Devil or Satan (other names for “the dead”) had been equally affected by Christ’s Redemption—it was a Universal Redemption, which was a part of Jewish Messianic expectation (Isa 24:22) and the point of his descent into Hades.
 This line of thinking harks back to early Jewish belief in the fall of the angels from Heaven who became the demons and devils of Hell; their former residency in Heaven had not been forgotten by God and they, like erring children, would be given an opportunity to return home through the act of a Messiah.
-But this line of thinking was later anathematized at the Second Church Council of Constantinople in 553 in favor of eternal (without-end) damnation, which seems to make a mockery of Christ’s descent into Hades.
+But this line of thinking was later anathematized at the Second Church Council of Constantinople in 553 in favor of eternal (without-end) damnation, which seems to make a mockery of Christ’s descent into Hades as a means to proclaim "the good news" (1 Pet 4:6.)
+What would be good news about leaving those separated from God in Hades without ever having a means to ascend from there as Christ had done?